twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt09-27-from-ignorance-to-knowledge%zh.rst

 For example, Tin Hla has a cough because of the cold.
 Giving heat to the body, the cold disappears, no cough anymore (Daw Tin Hla was U Kyaw Thein’s wife.
 Both were Sayadaw’s close disciples).
 Present khandhas continue to arise are the causes of avijjā, saṅkhāra, taṇhā, upādāna, kamma of the past life.

 With the vipassanā contemplation to these continuous arising khandha and not let the causes, taṇhā, upādāna, and kamma, for the future khandhas to arise.
 I am asking you to cut off the causes (the past and the present causes).
 The past causes are section of avijjā, saṅkhāra.
-The present cases for future are section of taṇhā, upādāna, and kamma.
+The present causes for future are section of taṇhā, upādāna, and kamma.

 The knowledge of contemplation of impermanence kills the causes.
 You are ending your own kamma.
 This is for someone who knows it, called a knowledgeable person.
 For someone not know is running in circle — an ignorant person.
 Making avijjā to become vijjā — ignorance becomes knowledge.